-The Event Kit is a tradition borrowed from other LEGO conventions (sometimes variously called the Commemorative Model or another similar term).
+The Event Kit is a tradition borrowed from other LEGO conventions.
 It’s a custom-made LEGO set, complete with instructions, that you build.
 The model is designed by one or more of our core volunteers, and the design typically includes some custom printed parts.

 The 2018 Event Kit is a functioning zoetrope that pays tribute to early animation.
 Designed by Davin White.